-Bleach is an awesome weapon in your battle against rats!
+Bleach is an excellent weapon in your battle against rats!
 Not only will it deter the rats, but it can also kill them (if it is ingested).
-Bleach is also a cleaning agent you can use to clean up rat urine that has the potential to cause harm to you and any pet that you have.
+Bleach is also a cleaning agent you can use to clean up rat urine that has the potential to cause harm to you and any pet you have.

 Bait The Burrow

-You could bait the burrow with poison, or place some poison inside traps that will keep the rats captured until the poison takes effect.
+You could bait the burrow with poison or place some poison inside traps that will keep the rats captured until the poison takes effect.

 Dig Them Out

-You could go on a full out attack on the rat burrow!
+You could go on a full-out attack on the rat burrow!
 This is something that I always do once I am confident that most or all of the rats have left.
 Dig it up!